Couple jailed for killing homeless man

 Jurors were told she reported a suspicious person on a nearby street to a colleague operating a CCTV system in order to direct the camera away from the scene, outside a bank in the town's Old Market Place.

-The couple, of of Sutcliffe Avenue, Grimsby, were both cleared of murder but convicted of manslaughter following a trial.
+The couple, of Sutcliffe Avenue, Grimsby, were both cleared of murder but convicted of manslaughter following a trial.

 Judge Mr Justice Goss described the attack as "short lived but vicious".